AlexOrlek/bacterialBercow/README.md

 The main functionalities of bacterialBercow are described below:<br>

 __Retrieving complete bacterial plasmids from NCBI__:<br>
 Retrieving complete plasmid sequences from the NCBI nucleotide database requires quality-filtering to exclude partial plasmid sequences, or chromosomal sequences mis-annotated as plasmids.
 I previously outlined methods to curate NCBI bacterial plasmids ([Orlek _et al_.
 2017](https://www.ncbi.nlm.nih.gov/pubmed/28286183)).
-Following similar methods, bacterialBercow allows users to first retrieve putative complete bacterial plasmid sequences from NCBI, and then characterise these sequences by detecting plasmid [replicon loci](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4068535/) and ribosomal multi-locus sequence typing ([rMLST](https://pubmlst.org/rmlst/)) loci ([Jolley _et al._ 2012](https://mic.microbiologyresearch.org/content/journal/micro/10.1099/mic.0.055459-0#tab2)).
-As a result, genuine complete plasmid sequences can be identified. bacterialBercow is not the only available tool for retrieving curated plasmid sequences.
+Following similar methods, bacterialBercow allows users to first retrieve putative complete bacterial plasmid sequences from NCBI, and then characterise these sequences by detecting plasmid [replicon loci](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4068535/) and ribosomal multi-locus sequence typing ([rMLST](https://pubmlst.org/rmlst/)) loci ([Jolley _et al._ 2012](https://mic.microbiologyresearch.org/content/journal/micro/10.1099/mic.0.055459-0#tab2)). rMLST loci can be used as markers of chromosomal sequence.
+As a result, chromosomal sequence misannotated as plasmid can be excluded and genuine complete plasmid sequences can be identified. bacterialBercow is not the only available tool for retrieving curated plasmid sequences.
 [PLSDB](https://ccb-microbe.cs.uni-saarland.de/plsdb) is an online database of curated plasmids, updated every ~3 months, so this is an easy way to get hold of NCBI plasmid sequences, and as an online database it comes with nice interactive features.
 Associated code is also available [here](https://github.com/VGalata/plsdb).
 However, there are reasons why you may want to use bacterialBercow for plasmid retrieval/curation (see [FAQ](#faq) for details).

-__Characterising bacterial sequence assemblies__:<br>
-bacterialBercow also allows users to characterise their own in-house assembled sequences, using [plasmid replicon typing](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4068535/) and [rMLST typing](https://pubmlst.org/rmlst/).
-Plasmid replicon typing and rMLST have applications in plasmid epidemiology (see [Orlek _et al._ 2017](https://www.ncbi.nlm.nih.gov/pubmed/28232822)), and bacterial speciation, respectively.
-Given a complete chromosome, it is possible to determine bacterial species based on allelic variation at rMLST loci ([Larsen _et al._ 2014](https://www.ncbi.nlm.nih.gov/pubmed/24574292)).
-It may also be possible to determine species or genus-level taxonomic information from incomplete chromosomal sequence, if sufficient rMLST loci are represented.
-As far as I know, there are currently no other command-line tools for rMLST-based taxonomy (only the [rMLST website](https://pubmlst.org/rmlst/)).<br>

 __Classifying contigs from complete/near-complete bacterial sequence assemblies as plasmid, chromosome, etc.__:<br>
-rMLST loci are useful markers of chromosomal sequence.
-Additional information such as contig length, source sample, and completeness (e.g. whether the contig assembled to form a complete circular sequence) can be used to help refine contig classification as plasmid, chromosome, [chromid](https://www.ncbi.nlm.nih.gov/pubmed/20080407), or incomplete chromosomal sequence.
+As well as helping to classify/curate NCBI sequences, bacterialBercow can be used to classify in-house (user-provided) sequence assemblies.
+As above, rMLST loci can be used to help identify chromosomal sequence.
+Additional user-provided information, namely, source sample, and completeness (e.g. whether the contig assembled to form a complete circular sequence) can be used to help refine contig classification as plasmid, chromosome, [chromid](https://www.ncbi.nlm.nih.gov/pubmed/20080407), or incomplete chromosomal sequence.
 Chromids are secondary replicons which are intermediate between chromosomes and plasmids (e.g. unlike plasmids, they encode at least one essential gene, but on the other hand, they encode plasmid-like replication loci).
 If you are dealing with complete assemblies from bacterial taxa that tend not to harbour chromids, then assigning the longest contig as the chromosome and all other contigs as plasmids is reasonable.
 However, even with long-reads, bacterial assemblies may not be perfectly resolved such that one contig represents one replicon ([Wick 2017](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5695209/)). bacterialBercow is a more robust approach for contig classification, and is especially useful when dealing with assemblies that are near-complete but not perfectly resoved, and/or when taxa are known to sometimes harbour chromids.
 As far as I know, there are currently no other automated tools for classifying contigs in complete/near-complete assemblies.
 Note that bacterialBercow is not intended for contig classification of fragmented assemblies (derived from short-read sequencing data).
 In this case, accurate classification of all contigs may not be achievable, although there are automated tools that aim to address this goal ([Arredondo-Alonso _et al._ 2017](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5695206/)).

+__Characterising bacterial sequence assemblies__:<br>
+bacterialBercow also allows users to characterise their own in-house assembled sequences (both complete and fragmented assemblies), using [plasmid replicon typing](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4068535/) and [rMLST typing](https://pubmlst.org/rmlst/).
+Plasmid replicon typing and rMLST have applications in plasmid epidemiology (see [Orlek _et al._ 2017](https://www.ncbi.nlm.nih.gov/pubmed/28232822)), and bacterial speciation, respectively.
+As far as I know, there are currently no other command-line tools for rMLST-based taxonomy (only the [rMLST website](https://pubmlst.org/rmlst/)).
+Replicon typing and rMLST-based bacterial speciation can be conducted on fragmented assemblies as well as complete assemblies; bacterial species can be determined based on alleleic variation at rMLST loci ([Larsen _et al._ 2014](https://www.ncbi.nlm.nih.gov/pubmed/24574292)), even if loci are partitioned across contigs of a fragmented assembly.
+It may also be possible to determine species or genus-level taxonomic information from incomplete chromosomal sequence, if sufficient rMLST loci are represented.<br>

 __Detecting contamination__:<br>
 Included in the rMLST output is the number of multi-allelic loci.
 Generally MLST schemes are devised such that a chromosome will encode one allele per locus, so multi-allelic loci indicate potential cross-species or intra-species bacterial contamination.
-An existing tool called ConFindr is available for read-based contamination analysis using rMLST typing; read-based analysis may be more sensitive to low-level contamination, as descried in the paper ([Low _et al._ 2019](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6546082/)).
+An existing tool called ConFindr is available for read-based contamination analysis using rMLST typing ([Low _et al._ 2019](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6546082/)).

 # Requirements